 Here’s the Beat the TSX Portfolio for 2024

-Here’s the returns comparison to the TSX Composite to the end of August.
-BTSX is attempting a comeback.
+Here’s the returns comparison to the TSX Composite in 2024, to the end of December.
+BTSX attempted a comeback, but offered another year of underperformance.

 Here’s the sector breakdown …